A nipple can get a work of art deleted;

 Talks, Panels & Interviews

-impactful and relevant conversations on how nipple censorship, gender bias, and technology shape what are is allowed to exist online
+Critical conversations on nipple censorship, gender bias, and how technology determines what art is allowed to exist online — featuring leading voices in art history, feminism, technology, and digital culture.

 -